szazs89/docker-gen/README.md

 through the use of the label added to the container to be restarted (e.g. running the `nginx-proxy`).

-However, the container can be accessed on the same node or docker host.
+However, the container can be accessed on the same node or docker host, only.
 That is, this method does not work if the containers of the services behind the `nginx-proxy` are running on different docker hosts attached together with an overlay net of a swarm.